SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: MAX(timespan)

-   Computes the maximum within the timespan preceeding the sample.
+   Computes the maximum within the timespan preceding the sample.

    :param timespan: The timespan to measure the maximum in seconds

 .. py:function:: MEDIAN(timespan)

-   Computes the median within the timespan preceeding the sample.
+   Computes the median within the timespan preceding the sample.
 Useful, e.g. for despiking.
 The delay due to the filter may be up to its timespan.

    :param timespan: The timespan to compute the median in seconds